ryanzhang/buildtimeboot/README.md

 You can also review the raw comparation output by click the txt file without running any command.

+If you want to more explaination on this topic, recommend to read this: https://dzone.com/articles/build-time-boot-refine-java-framework
 ## Check classload numbers:
 ```bash
 #Quarkus